amanpreetsingh459/amanpreetsingh459.github.io/_posts/2023-12-10-llama2-local-cpp.md

 Thus to provide a potential solution to the above problems there is this process called model-quantization.
 Quantization is a technique that reduces the precision of the weights and activations in a neural network.
 This can lead to a significant reduction in the model size, as well as an improvement in inference speed.

-In this blog-post we will be seeing how to quantize the llama2-7b-chat *(the same technique can be applied to other variants of the llama2 series models as well)* model so that it can be loaded into local cpu system and make successful prediction from it with fairly good performace.
+In this blog-post we will be seeing how to quantize the llama2-7b-chat *(the same technique can be applied to other variants of the llama2 series models as well)* model so that it can be loaded into local cpu system and make successful prediction from it with fairly good performance.
 This is like having our own LLM to talk to with no fear of getting our prompts copied by some external systems.
 Let's dive in...

 ## Quantize the llama2-7b-chat model
-Below are the steps to create the quantizes version of the model and run it locally in cpu based system.
+Below are the steps to create the quantized version of the model and run it locally in a cpu based system.
 The given process has been successfully applied on Linux(Ubuntu) os with 12 GB RAM and core i5 processor.

 Step-1: Request the access to download the llama2 model from the [meta ai website](https://ai.meta.com/resources/models-and-libraries/llama-downloads/)